ig1711/djs-esm-slash/README.md

+# Get started
+- In this GitHub repository page, use the button **Use this template** to create a GitHub repo under your account.
+- Clone that new repository you craeted to your local computer: `git clone https://github.com/P026/<repo_name>`, replace `<repo_name>` with your repo name.

 # Adding commands
 - Create command files inside the [`src/commands`](src/commands) directory.
 Check the example command [`ping.js`](src/commands/ping.js) for reference
 - Make sure the export object name matches the command name in the `SlashCommandBuilder.setName()`